nmakarov/modulo3/README.md

 Benefits:
 -   `input` can be a string `"1110"` as well as a number `0b1110` or `14`

+#### Step 4
+A different solution is to have a StateMachine class (presented in the `library/Statemachine2.js`) that is capable of taking the only param – `RuleSet` and with static methods for "figuring out" all other nesessary params out of it, with an ability to inject custom validators (Joi in this case, as an example).
+There's no spike for this, but tests are presented and have 100% code coverage.

 ### Considerations
 -   It is assumed that `alphabet` should be an array of strings;
 -   It is assumed that `states` should be an object of this structure: key of each element is a state name; value is an object of `bit`:`nextState` pairs with an extra pair `result`:`bit` that is used to find the correct return value at the end of the state traversing sequence.